uptechteam/ios-cookbook/6-estimates.md

 Sometimes it's not possible to break down a relatively big feature, for example implementing a chat or video streaming.
 In this case the feature be picked as is.

-Finally, after breaking down to smaller features, choose one feature and move to step 2.
+Finally, after breaking down to smaller features, choose one feature and move the next step.

 #### Step 2.
 Estimate the feature